In this article: (click on these to bring you down into the article)

 Using Bubble levels to set up a device:

-If you use an app with your tablet positioned over your paper you must ensure the tablet and paper are level with one another.
-Tool stores or home improvement stores sell bubble levels.
-If you buy them on line make sure they are around 32mm or close to 1.25″.
+If you use an app with your tablet or phone positioned over your paper you must ensure the device and paper are level with one another.
+I would suggest you go to a tool stores or home improvement store to buy them.
+If you buy them on line make sure they are around 32mm or close to 1.25″ or larger.
 You will find lots of tiny ones you don’t want!

 TOP